TL;DR

 Step 2: Contacting Your Insurer - Getting Pre-Authorisation

-This is the most important step.
-Never book a specialist appointment before getting pre-authorisation from your insurer.
+This is the most important step. generally not book a specialist appointment before getting pre-authorisation from your insurer.
 If you do, your insurer is likely to reject the claim, leaving you to pay the entire bill yourself.

 To get pre-authorisation, you'll need to call your insurer's claims line or use their online portal/app.
 Have the following information ready: